crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 </div>
 <div class="panel-body" markdown="1">

 1. In a Colab notebook with a GPU runtime **(Runtime -> Change runtime type -> Hardware accelarator -> GPU)**, follow the Keras code to [Classify ImageNet classes with ResNet50](https://keras.io/applications/#classify-imagenet-classes-with-resnet50) on a wedding image you download from Google Images and upload to Colab, to get a feel for the code.
-Keras is a high-level neural networks library that makes it easy to run pre-trained models.
+Keras is a high-level neural networks library that makes it easy to run pre-trained models. **You should upload files to Colab by going to the "Files" tab on the left panel.**

 2. Upload the [zipped "Weddings Indian Languages" dataset](https://drive.google.com/file/d/1ElHME-VAHg2NUJKQuD5uaQQ-fCgMrWBi/view?usp=sharing) to Colab and run `!unzip "weddings-indian-languages.zip"` in a new cell.
 The dataset is composed of around 200-1000 images per language, for 8 languages spoken in India (Bengali, Gujarati, Hindi, Malayalam, Marathi, Punjabi, Tamil, and Telugu), taken from MMID.
 Repeat with [the "Weddings European Language" dataset](https://drive.google.com/open?id=1QCbzBHfXchwCbHZs2wUceUHcz8GM1S2L), which includes Spanish.